Jamaican Bush Tea

 I was told not to drink too much of this drink because it will “kill my nature.”
 Meaning, my sexual desires may decrease.
 Really?!
 So I quickly find an alternative cure for my temporary ailments…Lots and lots of water.

 These warnings can make an herb disappear quickly from the general roster.
-Well, Donkey Weed has not been talked too much; first of all it grows only in gravel, or in the middle of railroad tracks.
+Well, Donkey Weed has not been talked about too much; first of all it grows only in gravel, or in the middle of railroad tracks among the stones and gravel.

 That’s not healthy at all when you consider that the trains deposit small amounts of grease and diesel fuels onto the tracks all the time.
 So for many reasons unknown to us, this bush is left out of the annals of Jamaican bush tea history.